This is a guest post by Maggie & Seth Campbell.

 Your own journey is waiting, and it doesn’t start until you take that first step.

-Seth and Maggie Campbell are currently living in Massachusetts with their giant cat and two tiny dogs.
-They plan on starting their tiny house build somewhere on the east coast in spring 2016.
+Seth and Maggie Campbell are currently living with their giant cat and two tiny dogs.
+They plan on starting their tiny house build somewhere on the east coast in Spring.
 In the mean time, they are documenting their ideas, inspirations, and DIY projects at www.instagram.com/bespin_tinyhouse.